apache/airflow/docs/apache-airflow-providers-amazon/secrets-backends/aws-secrets-manager.rst

 fields in Amazon Secrets Manager (setting ``full_url_mode`` as False in the backend config), as follow:
 .. image:: img/aws-secrets-manager.png

-You must, however, use some of the following words for each kind of field:
+By default you must use some of the following words for each kind of field:

 * For storing passwords, valid key names are password, pass and key
 * Users: user, username, login, user_name